 Stylish, clever and efficient; James Bond is all things his most recent video game is not.
 Blood Stone 007 is the first non-movie Bond game to be released in the last 7 years, but there’s no escaping the movie license curse as this tedious adventure feels as lackluster as any other rushed-to-deadline project.

-A cover system allows James to stick to walls and barricades to sneak around relatively efficiently to perform melee takedown moves.
-This works well when level design is specifically arranged to provide players with opportunities to use the mechanics, but with a super linear setup there’s no room for player innovation during gameplay and everything feels by the numbers.
+A cover system allows James to stick to walls and barricades to sneak around relatively efficiently to perform melee takedown move This works well when level design is specifically arranged to provide players with opportunities to use the mechanics, but with a super linear setup there’s no room for player innovation during gameplay and everything feels by the number

 Far too often the game dissolves all sense of stealth and turns in to a straight-forward shooting gallery with enemies spawning in sequence until you’ve wiped them all out and can proceed.
 There’s no room for ingenuity or style; it’s just aim, pull, and repeat.

 This wouldn’t be a problem if the kills were satisfying, but the T for Teen rating takes blood out of the equation leaving only a bland death animation to signify victory.
 What’s strange is that despite this concession made for younger audiences Blood Stone remains an incredibly violent game, even more so than some M rated titles like Halo or Resident Evil, leaving the rating rather nebulously chosen.

 Bond’s cell phone plays a small role in the game mechanics as well.
 At any time players can switch their normal view to a HUD-intensive mode where enemies, weapons, and the game’s linear path of progression are highlighted in the game world.
 This overlay is a little helpful for those who want to know exactly where their enemies are, but isn’t pulled off with the same finesse other games with similar mechanics like Splinter Cell: Conviction or Batman: Arkham Asylum display.